 Line 13.
-Supporting Organization.
-Check the box on line 13 and complete columns (a) and (b) for a supporting organization operated only for the benefit of and in connection with organizations listed in lines 5 through 12, or with organizations described in section 501(c)(4), (5), or (6) that meet the tests of section 509(a)(2) (described in line 12).
-General principles governing supporting organizations are described in Regulations section 1.509(a)-4.
+Supporting organization.
+Check the box on line 13 if the organization is a supporting organization.
+A supporting organization is an organization that is operated only for the benefit of and in connection with organizations listed in lines 5 through 12, or with organizations described in sections 501(c)(4), (5), or (6) that meet the tests of section 509(a)(2) (described in line 12).
+For more information about supporting organizations, see Regulations section 1.509(a)-4.